TrueBlocks/trueblocks-docs/content/docs/chifra/state.md

 weight: 30
 toc: true
 ---
+We separate out these few commands into a section called Chain State to distinguish it from blockchain data such as blocks and transactions.
+Chain state is what changes when blocks and transactions are processed.
+If you're running a non-archive node, you can query things such as balance and the byte code for smart contracts.
+If you have an archive node (such as TurboGeth), you can query historical state which comes in very handily when doing reconciliations.
 ## chifra traces

 `chifra traces` returns a transaction's traces.
 You may specify the logs you want using either a transaction hash (trans\_hash), a block hash plus transaction index (block\_hash.trans\_id), or a block number plus transaction index (block\_num.trans\_id).